What Is Motor Oil?

 What Do Friction Modifiers Do?

-It's pretty straightforward—they reduce friction under high loads and high temperatures, helping to maintain peak efficiency and fuel economy.
+Friction modifiers are pretty straightforward -- they reduce friction under high loads and high temperatures.
+This protects your engine parts from wear and helps maintain peak efficiency, performance, and fuel economy.
 The effectiveness of these additives diminishes over time as the oil ages.

 The Reason Your Oil Needs Antioxidants

 Oxidation results from exposure of the oil to oxygen at high temperatures.
-It’s not a good thing.
-The results of such exposure can accelerate the breakdown of the oil and contribute to oil thickening, sludge and deposits.
+It’s a bad thing.
+The results of such exposure can accelerate the breakdown of the oil and contribute to oil thickening, sludge, and deposits.
+This buildup of grime lowers the performance and efficiency of your vehicle.
 Antioxidants help slow oxidation in the oil to help keep engines running clean.

 Three Reasons Your Oil Needs Anti-Foam Additives

-Foam-causing air bubbles create a variety of problems in oil.
+Air bubbles caused by foam create a variety of problems in oil.
 They make oil harder to pump to vital engine parts, reduce the oil’s lubrication effectiveness, and inhibit the oil’s ability to help keep the engine cool.
-A foamed-up oil can result in serious engine damage.
+All of these things hurt a vehicle's performance and efficiency and an oil that has foamed-up can result in serious engine damage.
 An anti-foam additive helps prevent these problems, specifically at high temperatures.